 Find Criminal Records via the Florida or National Sex Offender Registry: The FDLE has a database of offenders convicted for sex crimes and is accessed using the Florida Sex Offender Search Tool.
 This instrument is free to use by the public.
 To obtain national criminal records for sex offenders, patrons may use the National Sex Offender Website at no cost.

-How To Perform a Leon County Florida Court Case Lookup
+How To Search Court Cases in Leon County Florida

 Public members looking to view and acquire court records in Leon County would turn to the Clerk of the Circuit Court & Comptroller.
 Records are primarily obtained and requested electronically and can then be emailed or picked up from the court.